Patrik Čarnota

-Patrik Čarnota (born 10 October 1986) is a Slovak footballer who plays as a defender or a defensive midfielder.
+Patrik Čarnota (born 10 October 1986) is a Slovak footballer who plays as a defender or a defensive midfielder for Austrian club SC Gresten.

 His brother Ján Čarnota is also footballer.

 Club career

 He was signed by Trnava in July 2010 and made his debut for them against Senica on 17 July 2010.

 He had a brief spell in Polish GKS Tychy in fall 2013, but returned to Trnava in February 2014.